Odysseas Androutsos: Legacy

 Popular tradition in Greece considers him a tragic hero.
 According to some scholars, Androutsos is listed among the main Greek military figures and heroes of the Greek war of Independence.
 According to others, he was a traitor to the Greek cause.

 Among those who lived in the same period, Edward Trelawny who was married to his half-sister presents him as a noble figure, while Thomas Gordon calls him a "physically imposing man" who was "bloodthirsty, vindictive and as treacherous as an Arnaut" and "guilty of barbarious acts".
 Roessel says that through his connection with Trelawny, the traitor Androutsos became in England a hero of the Greek War of Independence.
 According to Thanos M. Veremis, Androutsos was among those Greek freedom fighters who became heroes in a West lacking its own similar heroes at the time.
 G. Finlay files him in his index as "Odysseus, a partisan of Ali's" providing for his character the description: "his ambition was to ape the tyranny of Ali in a small sphere".
 Finlay called Androutsos' agreement with the Ottomans "the most celebrated instance of treachery among the Greeks during their Revolution".

 Many klephts, such as Androutsos, fought only when it suited them.
 As a matter of policy, they also made temporary agreements with the enemy.
-This was not considered treason to the infant Greek nation, because the notion of nationhood was not known to them.
-Long-lasting negotiations with the Ottomans, that were conducted by Androutsos and many other chieftains during the revolution, had benefited the Greek cause multiple times and were often arranged for tactical reasons.
-Such negotiations were providing the revolutionaries enough time to save Christian populations from plunder and murder by the Ottoman armies, rally troops and, later, fight and defeat their enemies in numerous engagements.
+According to Alexander Elliot, they did not see that as treason to the infant Greek nation, because the notion of nationhood itself was foreign to them.
+Vasileios Sfyroeras argues that long-lasting negotiations with the Ottomans, which were conducted by Androutsos and many other chieftains during the revolution, had benefited the Greek cause multiple times and were often arranged for tactical reasons.
+In his view, such negotiations were providing the revolutionaries enough time to save Christian populations from plunder and murder by the Ottoman armies, rally troops and, later, fight and defeat their enemies in numerous engagements.